metoppv/improver/doc/source/metadata/Reference.rst

 in latitude and longitude.
 It has the ``standard_name`` attribute set to ``latitude`` and ``units`` set to ``degrees``.
-The latitude and longitude can be considered as relative the WGS84 or the World Geodetic System 1984 datum, although this is not explicit in the metadata.
+Unless explicitly stated in the metadata, the latitude and longitude can be considered as relative the WGS84 or the World Geodetic System 1984 datum.

-This **must** be provided for site data and for gridded data on a Latitude-Longitude projection.
+All data **must** contain either this or ``projection_y_coordinate`` variable.

 For gridded data, if any statistical processing over the coordinate has been applied, there **must** also be an associated ``latitude_bnds`` variable